A Week in Tongariro: Walking Through Volcanoes, Emerald Lakes, and Middle-Earth

 This is the one.
 Rated one of the best single-day hikes in the world, and it earns it — though "day hike" undersells the 19.4km of volcanic terrain you're about to climb over, around, and through.

 Red Crater (1,886m) is the high point.
-The ridge is narrow, the wind was strong enough to lean into, and the views are the kind that make you stop and just stand there.
+The ridge is narrow, the wind strong enough to lean into, and the views are the kind that make you stop and just stand there.
 On one side: the brick-red crater with steam rising.
 On the other: the Emerald Lakes.

 Day 3 — Rest Day and Tama Lakes

-Back in National Park Village, I discovered the Schnapps Bar at the Chateau Tongariro — a grand old hotel at 1,100m elevation that looks wildly out of place, like someone airlifted a Swiss lodge into the New Zealand bush.
+Back in National Park Village, find the Schnapps Bar at the Chateau Tongariro — a grand old hotel at 1,100m elevation that looks wildly out of place, like someone airlifted a Swiss lodge into the New Zealand bush.
 A gin and tonic on the deck with three volcanoes in front of you is not a bad way to end a day.

 Day 4 — Mount Ngauruhoe Side Trip

-I need to be clear: climbing Ngauruhoe is not a casual decision.
+Be clear about this one: climbing Ngauruhoe is not a casual decision.
 It's a steep scramble up 600 vertical meters of loose volcanic scree, there's no trail (DOC intentionally doesn't maintain one, because the volcano is sacred to local Maori — the mountain is Ngauruhoe, and climbing it is tolerated but not encouraged), and it takes 2.5-3 hours up and 1-1.5 hours down.

 Day 5 — Silica Rapids and Whakapapa